-My focus is now on developer docs — API documentation, SDKs, developer experience — and AI/ML.
 Most recently I devoted 12 years to open-source WordPress, and 5 years to e-commerce when Automattic acquired WooCommerce and crowned me the company’s first “Docs Queen.”

 In a past life, I cut my teeth in the auto industry, created comms for AT&T and JPMorgan Chase, held a Series 7 and 63 as a trader, and built e-commerce stores for SMBs.
 As a journalist I contributed commentary at the Guardian on request from Georgina Henry, served as a fixer for mainstream news, consulted on best-selling books for HarperCollins and Rodale and wrote a travel guide about Greece.

 Technology makes it possible for everyone to have a presence online, create communities, acquire skills, build a brand, and start and grow a business.

 Inclusive platforms such as Codecademy and Coursera changed my life, which I talk about in “How WordPress Made My Dreams Come True,” and today I work to democratize the Web and create an ecosystem of opportunities for everyone.